Piano Sonata No. 9 (Beethoven)

-Form
+Music

 The sonata is in three movements:

-Analysis

-The first movement
+I. Allegro

 The first movement opens with a series of ascending fourths in the right hand, followed by a quartet-like echoing of a phrase in different octaves.
 The second theme, in B major, is based on a descending run followed by an ascending chromatic run.
 The development is full of sixteenth-note arpeggios in the left hand, and sixteenth-note left-hand scales accompany the start of the recapitulation, but the movement ends quietly.

-This movement also features a high F#6 in measure 41, which was out of the typical range of the piano at the time, which went from F1 to F6.
+This movement also features a high F♯_{6} in measure 41, which was out of the typical range of the piano at the time, which went from F_{1} to F_{6}.
 It's possible Beethoven had intentionally wrote it like this anticipating that although the note wasn't playable at the time, it would become playable in the (near) future.

-The second movement
+II.
+Allegretto

 The second movement is minuet-like; the main section ends on the tonic major chord.
 The first time, this leads without intermediate modulation to the trio, headed Maggiore, in C; after its return, the coda briefly quotes the C major tune before returning to E minor.
 Anton Schindler recalled that Beethoven would play the E-minor section furiously, before pausing at length on the E-major chord and giving a calmer account of the Maggiore.

-The third movement
+III.
+Rondo – Allegro comodo

 The third movement is in a lively sonata rondo form.
 On its final return, the main theme is syncopated against triplets.

 Not withstanding its seeming simplicity, this sonata introduces the "Sturm und Drang" character that became so commonly identified with Beethoven.
 He adds drama both in the contrast between the lyrical passages that follow very active, textured thematic sections.
 Furthermore, the contrasting dynamics and variation between major and minor, between using the parallel minor and the subdominant of its relative major (E minor to C major).
 These were new techniques that offer a hint of the innovations that Beethoven brought to end the Classical era and begin the Romantic era.